-While overall private equity fundraising was robust in 2019, the well of capital for oil-and-gas-focused offerings appeared to be running dry, and firms were looking for new ways to approach investing, including boosting exposure to renewables.
+While overall private equity fundraising was robust in 2019, the well of capital for oil-and-gas-focused offerings appeared to be running dry.
+Firms are looking for new ways to approach investing, including boosting exposure to renewables.

 Global energy PE fundraising has been mostly in decline since 2014, when 86 vehicles collected $74 billion, according to PEI data.
 Activity weakened further last year.
 A mere 16 funds closed on a little more than $11 billion in the first three quarters, the data show, a small fraction of the $49 billion secured by 40 funds in all of 2018.